sfigg/commercialization-public/manufacture/desktop/sysprep--generalize--a-windows-installation.md

 ### Generalize from Audit Mode

 To generalize an image, you have to first boot into Audit Mode.
-You can do boot into Audit Mode using unattend or from OOBE.
-You can read about the different ways of booting into audit mode at [Boot Windows to audit mode or OOBE](boot-windows-to-audit-mode-or-oobe.md).
+You can boot into Audit Mode using an unattend file or from the Out-Of-Box Experience (OOBE) screen.
+You can read about the different ways of booting into Audit Mode at [Boot Windows to Audit Mode or OOBE](boot-windows-to-audit-mode-or-oobe.md).

 1. Boot a PC into Audit Mode.
 When Windows boots into Audit Mode, **System Preparation Tool** will appear on the desktop.
-Leave the **System Preparation Tool** window open.
+You can choose to either close the **System Preparation Tool** window or allow it to remain open.

 2. Customize Windows by adding drivers, changing settings, and installing programs.
+Do not install any Microsoft Store apps using the Microsoft Store.

-3. Run sysprep.
+3. Run Sysprep.

     - If the **System Preparation Tool** window is still open, click **Generalize**, click **Shutdown**, and then click **OK** to generalize the image and shut down the PC.